-I found that trying to get these things I wasn't making much headway with the staff and I directed that everything be sent by express and that raised a racket right away because that would be very expensive.
-Well I didn't think the expense was going to mean so much with these men freezing up there.
-The reaction -- the public reaction -- was going to be very severe.
-The men would probably all get colds and things of that sort, and pneumonia.
-So I would direct these things be sent by express and then we couldn't buy them around New York.
-I had them buying them out in Chicago.
-And I, as a matter of fact, personally sent out here to locate where we could buy blankets, where we could buy mattresses and buy pillows and things of that sort.
-And then I would send a note over to the Quartermaster, this old colonel, to buy these and ship them by express.
-Finally he came over to see me and told me that this was very expensive, he knew what General Bell's orders were but he wanted to bring to my attention what I was letting the government in for.
-And I tried to make clear to him what he was letting the government in for if he didn't have the proper things there for those men.
-And finally he said to me, "You must understand that we have been here, I, myself, for several years, and we originally supplied these camps with what we thought was necessary.
+I found that trying to get these things, I wasn't making much headway with the staff.
+And I directed that everything be sent by express, and that raised a racket right away because that would be very expensive.
+Well, I didn't think the expense was going to mean so much here with these men freezing up there.
+The reaction, the public reaction, was going to be very severe.
+And the men would probably all get colds and things of that sort, and pneumonia.
+So I would direct these things be sent by express.
+Then when we couldn't buy them around New York, I had them buying them out in Chicago.
+And I, as a matter of fact, personally sent out there to locate where we could buy blankets, where we could buy mattresses and buy pillows and things of that sort.
+Then I would send a note over to the quartermaster, this old colonel, to buy these and ship them by express.
+Finally, he came over to see me and told me that this was very expensive and he knew what General Bell's orders were, but he wanted to bring to my attention what I was letting the government in for.
+I tried to make clear to him what he was letting the government in for if he didn't have the proper things there for those men.
+Finally, he said to me, "Well, you must understand that we have been here, I, myself, for several years, and we originally supplied these camps with what we thought was necessary.
 Now you come in with definite amounts of all sorts of things and about every hour you have a new amount.
-So how can you possibly believe you are right?"
-Well, I pulled him out this list, which was based on 100 units, and told him that the other aide had the other end of the list and he was visiting each post.
-Well he had never seen such a thing and of course it was a gold mine of information and he asked if he could borrow it.
+So how can you possibly believe that you are right?"

+Well, I pulled him out this list, which was based on a hundred units, and told him that the other aide had the other end of the list and he was visiting each post.
+Well, he had never seen such a thing and, of course, it was a gold mine of information, and he asked me if he could borrow it.
 I said, "Well, you can take it over there and type it and then send me back my copy.
-But that's where this is coming from and we know what we are talking about.
-Well that made quite a change in him right away because he saw that we had something he didn't have.
+But that's where this is coming from and we know what we are talking about."

+Well, that made quite a change in him right away, because he saw that we really had something he didn't have.
 He was very much reassured and went ahead from that time on filling the orders that came in over my desk.

-You see I had to give the orders in General Bell's name.
-I tried to tell him a little of this when I went to the hospital and he got excited and proposed all sorts of peculiarities to the thing which we couldn't manage.
-I just didn't answer those and when the time came around, went ahead the way we were doing until we got out of our jam.
-We had to do this with camps around near Washington and down in the South and all over the Eastern Department.
+You see, I had to give the orders in General Bell's name.
+I tried to tell him a little of this when I went to the hospital, and he got excited and proposed all sorts of peculiarities to the thing which we couldn't manage.
+I just didn't answer those and when the time came around, went ahead the way we were doing until we finally got out of our jam, because we had to do this for the camps around near Washington and down in the south and all over the Eastern Department.